bergesinstitute/graf-method/book-1-unit-1.md

 # Family members in Spanish

-    El padre - the father
+    el padre - the father

-    La madre - the mother
+    la madre - the mother

-    Los padres - the parents
+    los padres - the parents

-    El hermano - the brother
+    el hermano - the brother

-    La hermana - the sister
+    la hermana - the sister

-    El hijo - the son
+    el hijo - the son

-    La hija - the daughter
+    la hija - the daughter

-    El abuelo - the grandfather
+    el abuelo - the grandfather

-    La abuela - the grandmother
+    la abuela - the grandmother

-    El nieto - the grandson
+    el nieto - the grandson

-    La nieta - the granddaughter
+    la nieta - the granddaughter

-    El tío - the uncle
+    el tío - the uncle

-    La tía - the aunt
+    la tía - the aunt

-    El primo - the cousin (m.)
+    el primo - the cousin (m)

-    La prima - the cousin (f.)
+    la prima - the cousin (f)

-    El sobrino - the nephew
+    el sobrino - the nephew

-    La sobrina - the niece
+    la sobrina - the niece

-    El perro/la perra - the dog
+    el perro / la perra - the dog

-    El gato/la gata - the cat
+    el gato / la gata - the cat

-    El esposo - the husband
+    el esposo - the husband

-    La esposa - the wife
+    la esposa - the wife

 # Adjectives in Spanish

 Adjectives describe or qualify a noun.
-In Spanish, they have to match gender and number (this does not happen in English: we can say *the red guitar*, for singular, or *the red guitars*, for plural, and *red* remains the same).
+In Spanish, they have to match in gender and number (this does not happen in English: we can say *the red guitar*, for singular, or *the red guitars*, for plural, and *red* remains the same).

 Generally, adjectives in Spanish are placed after the noun: